rstraub/ngrx-demo/assignments.md

 1. Create a new file which will hold our actions: `app.actions.ts`.
 1. In this file create a new enum which will describe our action types.
-1. Add the action type: TODOS_LOADED and LOADING_TODOS to the enum.
+1. Add the action type: `TODOS_LOADED` and `LOADING_TODOS` to the enum.
 1. Create new [action creators](https://github.com/ngrx/platform/blob/master/docs/store/actions.md#typed-actions) in the file, It should implement from the ngrx `Action` interface.
 Do this for both action types.
 1. Now switch to the app reducer and add a new case to the switch.
-Here we add the TODOS_LOADED and LOADING_TODOS cases.
+Here we add the `TODOS_LOADED` and `LOADING_TODOS` cases.
 1. We can now mutate the state.
-In the TODOS_LOADED case create a new state object in which the loading property is false.
+In the `TODOS_LOADED` case create a new state object in which the loading property is set to false.
 Use either the spread operator or Object.assign to do so easily. **Never, ever mutate the state directly.**
-1. Write another case where we handle the LOADING_TODOS action.
+1. Write another case where we handle the `LOADING_TODOS` action.
+Of course here the loading property should be set to true.
 1. In the home component dispatch the loading todos action before making the getTodos request to the service.
 1. When the response has been returned dispatch the todos loaded action.